ymerejsasnak/terrarium/README.md

 --add more functionality to page:<br>
-(right now reset button only reloads page...figure out way to get it set back to its initial state instead?)<br>

 editor feature to define starting world (with clear button, maybe button to reset to started layout, etc)<br>

 add way to save layout? (with localstorage or later w/ rails or node?)<br><br>

---add more lifeforms?(virii, bugs, competing herbivores/carnivores, etc(idea: vine - plant that hugs walls)(maybe have to introduce critter 'class' or 'type')<br>
+--add more lifeforms? (maybe have to introduce critter 'class' or 'type')<br>
+ideas: virus-turns other lifeforms into virii<br>
+        competing herbivores/carnivores<br>
+        vine - plant that hugs walls(use wall follower movement code)<br>
+        carnivorous plant - doesn't move, but eats anything that ends up next to it<br>

 --add ability to edit lifeform properties on page?<br>